Logiqx/gps-details/docs/devices/garmin/watches/enduro.md

 This page lists the GNSS chipsets that are used in the Garmin Enduro watches.

-- The Enduro 2 is essentially a fēnix 7X - Sapphire Solar but with longer battery life and slightly different software / hardware features.
+- The Enduro 2 is essentially a fēnix 7X - Sapphire Solar but with longer battery life and slightly different features.
 - The Enduro 3 is essentially a fēnix 8 - 51 mm Sapphire Solar but without voice features, and diving features.

 The various models are listed in reverse-chronological order.
 The release dates are generally from Garmin announcements.